WBS-TW/CPxplorer/inst/instructions_CPquant.md

 __Remove samples from quantification?__: select samples to be removed before quantification process.
-__Keep the the calibration curves above this rsquared__: remove calibration curves for every homologue groups in each standard below this R2 value.
+__Keep the the calibration curves above this rsquared__: remove calibration curves for every homologue group in each standard below this R2 value (goodness of calibration fit).
-This will remove all homologue groups that do not show linearity within the standard calibration concentrations, thus remove their contribution to the deconvolution.
+This will remove all homologue groups that do not show linearity within the standard calibration levels, thus remove their contribution to the deconvolution.
 Default is 0.8 but can be changed accordingly by the user.

 __Proceed__: pressing this button will quantify the samples based on the deconvolution process and the results will show up in the different tabs.